 The dispersion modelling is based upon the meteorology and emissions for 2002, clearly meteorological conditions will vary from year to year but overall would be expected to be broadly representative of local conditions for the year of the objectives.

-The monitoring data was provided by Carrickfergus Borough Council for July 03 to June 04.
+Carrickfergus Borough Council provided the monitoring data for July 2002 to June 2003.

 Emissions Factors are average emission factors and do not take into account, for example natural variation in coal and its sulphur content variability.